flatironinstitute/mfa_jupyter_for_programming/README.md

 - Run using Binder "in the cloud".
 For best results you will need to authenticate as a Google user to use our Binder.
 You can also use the public Binder, but you may have performance problems (linked above in the binder image).

+- Either way please verify that everything is working in your environment by navigating to the validation notebook `notebooks/validation test.ipynb` and executing each of the cells of the notebook.

+NOTE: The hardest thing about Jupyter is that you must use "Shift-enter" to execute a cell!

 # Installing locally